Draxs/nksite/_posts/malta/2020-09-15-kempinski.md

 <img src="{{ '/images/malta/kempinski/kempinski-10.jpg' | prepend: SourceUrl }}" alt="kempinski-10.jpg">

-Built from local limestone and furnished in elegant,understated, Maltese style, the hotel is cool and airy with sumptuous fabrics and delicate colours.
+Built from local limestone and furnished in elegant, understated, Maltese style, the hotel is cool and airy with sumptuous fabrics and delicate colours.
 Terracotta floors, wrought iron balustrades and striking prints on the walls add to the ambiance.

 <img src="{{ '/images/malta/kempinski/kempinski-15.jpg' | prepend: SourceUrl }}" alt="kempinski-15.jpg">